-Tourism, in its development, uses fragmentary funds, natural constituents, social, cultural, urban and rural environment through the systematic approach that can pollute, damage or devastate the environment.
-Responsible tourism comes as a viable solution that tries to have a minimal impact on the environment and local culture.
-All these have emerged as a result of the tourism industry which is quite difficult to control because it can afford to limit trade flows, even if the future affects their local community.
+Tourism, in its development, uses fragmentary, funds and natural constituents, social, cultural, urban and rural environment through the systematic approach, tourism can pollute, damage or devastate the environment - responsible tourism comes as a viable solution that tries to have a minimal impact on the environment and local culture.
+All these have emerged as a result of the tourism industry is quite difficult to control because it can afford to limit trade flows, even if the future affects their local community.

-Responsible tourism offers a completely different system that aims to educate and make people aware regarding the importance of environmental systems and it leads us to focus on truly significant change - the efficiency and sustainability, which is realistic to support stability and release without excluding anyone.
+Responsible tourism offers a completely different system that aims to mobilize and educate people about the importance of environmental systems and leads us to focus on truly significant change - the efficiency and sustainability, which is realistic to support stability and release without excluding anyone.

-Keywords: Responsible tourism, local communities, society, effects, influence factors.
+Keywords: Responsible tourism, local communities, society, effects, factors involved.